 What if the choices we make for our health care were governed by the same rules that control the choices we make regarding the education of our children?

 I wasn’t able to attend the recent meeting for the Missouri State Board of Education, but from what I can gather from Twitter, an alleged teacher retention crisis was a major topic of conversation.

 By now it shouldn’t surprise us.
 As we head into the new year, governments across Missouri are getting ready to collect more in sales taxes.

 In June 2013, the Show-Me Institute published a paper comparing St. Louis and Kansas City’s expenses with six peer cities.
 One of the expenditures compared was debt service per capita.

-On Thursday, April 12, Patrick Tuohey appeared on KCPT's Ruckus to discuss education funding and economic development.
+On Thursday, January 3, Show-Me Institute Director of Municipal Policy Patrick Tuohey appeared on KCPT's Ruckus to discuss the earnings tax and the Clean Missouri reforms.

 Court documents are, generally speaking, public information, and in Missouri the public has free access to a vast array of state litigation information through its Case.net system.

 Here’s a problem most working parents have faced: You’ve found a good sitter or daycare center for your children, but on a day when you absolutely need to be at work, your sitter is ill—or maybe it’s your child who is ill, and the daycare center won’t let you bring her in.